-The Bramaderos project straddles the Pan American highway, and is close to available hydroelectric power, supporting the economics of potential development opportunities.
-Ecuador sources 88% of its power from hydroelectricity and is ideally placed to participate in the global demand for clean energy sourced metals.
+The Bramaderos project straddles the Pan American highway (Figure 2), and is close to available hydroelectric power, supporting the economics of potential development opportunities.
+Ecuador sources 93% of its power from renewables and is ideally placed to participate in the global demand for clean energy sourced metals.
 The project is also supported by nearby commercial airports and significant cities (Loja, population 200,000) and has strong community support.
+The project area is covered by 3 valid concessions and exploration plans are in place to continue to explore multiple gold-silver epithermal and gold-copper-silver porphyry opportunities.